We make an annual submission to the Police Remuneration Review Body (PRRB) on behalf of our members.

 Legal proceedings lodged against the Government over the pay review process

 In October 2018, we lodged an application to Judicial Review proceedings into the lawfulness of the Government’s decision to ignore the recommendations of the PRRB for the second consecutive year.
-In January we heard that our application had been successful - a hearing is expected in the summer.
-Further updates will be issued as the process progresses.
+In January we heard that our application had been successful.
+Subsequently, in March, the then Policing Minister agreed to review the Police Consultative Forum (PCF).

 Who are the PRRB?